Azure/carbon-aware-keda-operator/README.md

 - `Default MaxReplicas`: The default value of `MaxReplicas` when carbon awanress is disabled, aka "ecoMode off".

-# TODO: As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a